The Three Minute Story

 Music is something that unites everyone around the world; it is a universal language.
 Perhaps that is why brands have begun to partner with artists to help enhance and develop the story line within their music video.
 Not only are companies helping the artist, but they are also able to gain valuable exposure to millions of people in a three minute storyline.

 The past year (and a little longer) three top brands (Apple, Nike, and Fortnite) have all partnered with artists to help develop the story line of their music video while at the same time promoting their brand.
-In this blog, Hollywood Branded discuss the top three music videos with brand exposure.
+In this blog, Hollywood Branded discusses the top three music videos with brand exposure.

 Apple x Selena Gomez